antor9732/ElementorFormDataToGoogleSheets/README.md

-ElementorToGoogleSheets
-Google Apps Script to connect Elementor Pro Forms to Google Sheets via webhook, with support for custom sheet names, column ordering, and exclusion.
-Overview
-This script captures form submissions from Elementor Pro Forms and stores them in a Google Sheet.
-It supports:

-Automatic sheet creation based on form name or a custom field.
-Custom column ordering via a form field.
-Exclusion of specific columns.
-Optional email notifications for new submissions.

-Setup

-Open Google Sheets:

-Create or open a Google Sheet where form data will be stored.
-Go to Extensions > Apps Script.

-Paste the Script:

-Copy the script from Code.gs in this repository.
-Paste it into the Apps Script editor and click Save.

-Deploy as Web App:

-Click Deploy > New Deployment.
-Select Web App.
-Set:
-Execute as: Me (your email).
-Who has access: Anyone (or Anyone, even anonymous, if allowed).

-Click Deploy and authorize permissions.
-Copy the Web App URL provided.

-Configure Elementor Pro Form:

-In Elementor, create or edit a form.
-Add a Webhook action and paste the Web App URL.
-Ensure the form has a form_name field (default in Elementor).

-Usage

-Submit the Elementor form to send data to the Google Sheet.
-A new sheet is created (named after form_name or a custom field) if it doesn’t exist.
-Form data is added as rows, with headers automatically generated from form fields.

-Optional Form Fields
-Add these hidden fields to your Elementor form to customize behavior:

-e_gs_SheetName: Set the Google Sheet name (default: form_name).
-Example: ContactFormData

-e_gs_order: Comma-separated list of column names in desired order.
-Example: name,email,phone

-e_gs_exclude: Comma-separated list of columns to exclude.
-Example: submit_time,form_id

-Testing

-Paste the Web App URL in a browser.
-You should see: Yepp this is the webhook URL, request received.
-Submit a test form in Elementor and check the Google Sheet for new data.
-Enable email notifications (edit emailNotification and emailAddress in the script) to receive alerts for new submissions.
+**ElementorFormDataToGoogleSheets**
+ElementorFormDataToGoogleSheets is a Google Apps Script that connects Elementor Pro forms to Google Sheets, automatically saving form submissions.
+Ideal for Elementor form to Google Sheets integration, it’s easy to set up with no coding required.
+ (Placeholder: Add GIF of integration)
+Features

+Syncs Elementor form data to Google Sheets in real-time.
+Customizes sheet names, column order, and excludes fields.
+Handles nested form data cleanly.
+Optional email notifications for submissions.
+Open-source under MIT License.

+Prerequisites

+Elementor Pro form in WordPress.
+Google Sheets with Apps Script access.

+Setup Instructions

+Copy Script:

+Get the code from script.gs in this repository.

+Create Apps Script:

+In Google Sheets, go to Extensions > Apps Script.
+Paste the code and save (e.g., "ElementorFormDataToGoogleSheets").

+Deploy Web App:

+Click Deploy > New Deployment > Web App.
+Set Execute as: Me, Access: Anyone.
+Copy the Web App URL.

+Set Webhook:

+In WordPress, edit your Elementor Pro form.
+Add a Webhook action with the Web App URL.

+Test:

+Open the Web App URL in a browser; it should show:Yepp this is the webhook URL, request received

+Submit a test form to verify data in the sheet.

+Email Notifications (Optional):

+Set emailNotification = true and update emailAddress in the script.
+Redeploy the script.

+ (Placeholder: Add screenshot of deployment)
+Optional Fields
+Customize your Elementor form to Google Sheets output:

+e_gs_SheetName: Set sheet tab name (default: form name).
+Example: Hidden field with value MyFormData.

+e_gs_order: Define column order (e.g., name,email,phone).
+e_gs_exclude: Exclude fields (e.g., form_id,submit_time).

+Add as hidden fields in your Elementor form.
+FAQ
+How to connect Elementor to Google Sheets?
+Use ElementorFormDataToGoogleSheets.
+Deploy the script as a web app and set the webhook in your form.
+See Setup Instructions.
+Can I customize the sheet name?
+Yes, use a hidden field e_gs_SheetName in your form.
+How to exclude fields?
+Add a hidden field e_gs_exclude with comma-separated field names.
+Does it handle nested data?
+Yes, nested data is flattened for clean output.
 Troubleshooting

-No data in sheet: Verify the Web App URL is correct in Elementor and the script is deployed with anonymous access.
-Permission errors: Ensure you authorized all required permissions during deployment.
-Server errors: Check Apps Script Executions logs for details (View > Executions).
+No data: Check webhook URL and form submission.
+Permission error: Ensure web app allows "Anyone" access.
-Email issues: Confirm emailAddress is valid and Google’s email quota isn’t exceeded.
+Email issues: Verify emailNotification and emailAddress.

+Report issues in the Issues tab.
 Contributing

-Feel free to fork this repository, submit issues, or create pull requests to improve the script.
+Fork the repo.
+Create a branch (git checkout -b feature/your-feature).
+Commit changes (git commit -m "Add feature").
+Push (git push origin feature/your-feature).
+Open a Pull Request.

 License
-MIT License
+MIT License.
+See LICENSE.
+Support

+⭐ Star this repo on GitHub.
+Share in WordPress, Elementor, or Google Sheets communities.
+Report bugs via Issues.

-Last updated: May 13, 2025
+Updated: May 13, 2025